charlesburtrepo/Entity-Framework-Core-1/README.md

 ## Description

-In the video below you can see me creating a basic console application to add Schools to a SQL local database using Entity Framework Core.
+In the video below you can see me creating this basic console application to add Schools to a SQL local database using Entity Framework Core.

 ## Steps